-- B.1 A 'blitz' game' is one where all the moves must be completed in a fixed time of 10 minutes or less for each player; or the allotted time plus 60 times any increment is 10 minutes or less. - B.2 The penalties mentioned in Articles 7 and 9 of the Competition Rules shall be one minute instead of two minutes. - B.3 The Competition Rules shall apply if - a. one arbiter supervises one game and - b. each game is recorded by the arbiter or his assistant and, if possible, by electronic means. - B.4 Otherwise, play shall be governed by the Rapidplay Laws as in Article A.4. - B.5 The Rules for a competition shall specify whether Article B.3 or Article.B.4 shall apply for the entire event.
+- B.1 A 'blitz' game is one where all the moves must be completed in a fixed time of 10 minutes or less for each player; or the allotted time plus 60 times any increment is 10 minutes or less. - B.2 The penalties mentioned in Articles 7 and 9 of the Competition Rules shall be one minute instead of two minutes. - B.3.1 The Competition Rules shall apply if: - B.3.1.1 one arbiter supervises one game and - B.3.1.2 each game is recorded by the arbiter or his assistant and, if possible, by electronic means. - B.3.2 The player may at any time, when it is his move, ask the arbiter or his assistant to show him the scoresheet.
+This may be requested a maximum of five times in a game.
+More requests shall be considered as a distraction of the opponent. - B.4 Otherwise, play shall be governed by the Rapid chess Laws as in Article A.2 and A.4. - B.5 The regulations of an event shall specify whether Article B.3 or Article B.4 shall apply for the entire event.